-Precertification is required for certain outpatient hospital benefits, physician benefits and other covered services.
-The general categories or descriptions of outpatient hospital benefits, physician benefits and other covered services that require precertification at the time of the filing of this booklet are set forth below.
-Examples are for illustrative purposes only You can find more information about the specific services that require precertification at AlabamaBlue.com/Precert.
-This list will be updated no more than twice per calendar year.
+Precertification is required for the following outpatient hospital benefits, physician benefits and other covered services.
+You can find a list of any additional outpatient hospital benefits, physician benefits and other covered services that require precertification at AlabamaBlue.com/Precert.
+This list will be updated quarterly.
 You should check this list prior to obtaining any outpatient hospital services, physician services and other covered services.